 Getting ready for a vacation to the Florida Keys?
-Spending time soaking up the sun on the best beaches in Islamorada, Florida is a must.
+Spending time soaking up the sun on the best beaches in Islamorada, Florida, is a must.
 One of the most visited destinations in the Florida Keys, Islamorada is known for its sandy beaches, warm shallow waters, and marine life.

 Spread out over six small islands, Islamorada doesn’t cover much ground, but still offers tons of opportunities for a memorable family or solo vacation.
-The village teems with major family attractions including Theater of the Sea, with its famed dolphin encounters; and the History of Diving Museum.
+The village teems with major family attractions, including the Theater of the Sea, with its famed dolphin encounters; and the History of Diving Museum.
 You can bring your furry friend along as well; Islamorada is both dog-friendly and family-friendly.